 There are a number of other streets in this area leading into High Street or Academy Road where the architecture is rather more mixed and modern.

-Character Zone 3: Suburban villas - Beechgrove, Well Road, Hartfell Crescent, Haywood Road, Sidmount Avenue, Old Well Road
+Character Zone 3: Suburban villas Beechgrove, Well Road, Hartfell Crescent, Haywood Road, Sidmount Avenue, Old Well Road a) the feus of linear Victorian villas extending along Beechgrove and Hartfell Crescent, sitting in line with the street;

 As described previously, Moffat expanded considerably during the course of the 19th century.
-The arrival of the railway saw it evolve as a high-class commuter town for Edinburgh and Glasgow and significant housing development, both planned and speculative, taking place in outlying areas across the town but particularly to the north and east.
+The arrival of the railway put the town within easy reach of Edinburgh and Glasgow and brought significant planned and speculative housing development, which took place in outlying areas across the town but particularly to the north and east.